How Hard Can It Be?

 This was post written by our editor, Cathy Presland.
 Cathy is a sought-after coach and engaging speaker and works with people who are making an impact in the world.
 She has tens of thousands of students in her popular online classes and in-person Masterclasses.
 She takes on a small number of projects each year where she can collaborate with interesting people.

-Do you know anyone who’s writing a book (or who wants to)?
-Why not forward to them, or share on social media?
+Do you know anyone who's writing a book (or who wants to)?
+Why not forward this article to them, or share with your community?
+All we ask is that you credit us and you link back to this page.